PaulMDecker/cse212final-priject/tree.md

 ```
 ### uses of tree
-- A binary search tree is used when you have a very large sorted list that needs to be searched through quickly. seaching through a BST has a big-O effiecncy of O(log n) because each time you iterate through the search function, it will halve the remaining data.
+- A binary search tree is used when you have a very large sorted list that needs to be searched through quickly. seaching through a BST has a big-O efficiency of O(log n) because each time you iterate through the search function, it will halve the remaining data.
 ### example problem: inserting into a BST using a loop.
 - This example shows how to imlement a function that inserts a number in a BST  using a loop instead of using recursion.
 ```python